haskellfoundation/HaskellSchool/en/lessons/basics/collections.md

 Maps are really great for in memory persistence of state that will need to be retrieved by a key of some arbitrary type.
 This is is because maps have great lookup asymptotics (`O(log n)`) due to the ordering on the key values.
-The example that immediately springs to mind is session storage on the server, in a web application.
-The session state can be indexed by an id that is stored in the cookie.
+The example that immediately springs to mind is session storage on the server in a web application.
+The session state can be indexed by an id that is stored in the cookie, and the session state can be retrieved from an in memory `Map` on every request.
+This solution doesn't scale infinitely, but you would be surprised how well it works!

 ## Hashmaps